Semi-Supervised Synthetic Data Generation with Fine-Grained Relevance Control for Short Video Search Relevance Modeling: Short Video Relevance Dataset

 The core of constructing a search relevance dataset lies in building high-quality query-document pairs.
 However, in the short video domain, each item is inherently multi-modal and lacks explicit textual representation, making it infeasible to directly collect query-document pairs.
 To address this, we adopt a two-stage data construction pipeline.

 \textbf{Step 1: Query-Item Collection.} We first collect query-item pairs, where each \textit{item} refers to a short video on the short video platform.
-To obtain high-quality query-item candidates for annotation, we leverage search click logs of a major Chinese short video platform.
+To obtain high-quality query-item candidates for annotation, we leverage search click logs of Douyin.
 Specifically, we employ two complementary strategies: \begin{itemize} \item \textbf{Query-driven retrieval:} A set of real user queries is sampled, and candidate items are retrieved using an internal search engine to form query-item pairs. \item \textbf{Click-based sampling:} Query-item pairs are directly extracted from search click logs, representing actual user interaction signals. \end{itemize}

 The training set is constructed by combining data from both strategies to ensure richness and diversity.
 The retrieval test set exclusively uses query-driven retrieval data to simulate realistic candidate ranking scenarios, while the pairwise classification test set is built solely from click-based query-item pairs.